Alaska Wage Garnishment Laws

 The Short Version

 Alaska is one of the few states that protects a set dollar amount of weekly take-home pay rather than simply capping garnishment at a percentage.
-Under Alaska Statutes section 09.38.030 the law exempts the greater of a fixed weekly figure of four hundred seventy-three dollars or seventy-five percent of disposable earnings, and a debtor who is the sole wage earner in the household can file an affidavit to raise that floor to seven hundred forty-three dollars a week.
+Under Alaska Statutes section 09.38.030 the law exempts the greater of a fixed weekly figure of $473 or seventy-five percent of disposable earnings, and a debtor who is the sole wage earner in the household can file an affidavit to raise that floor to $743 a week.
 A creditor may still only reach what rises above the floor, and that amount is also capped by the federal twenty-five-percent ceiling, so the debtor always keeps the larger protection of the two.
 Wages, though, are only half of a collection.
 To garnish anything you first need to know where the debtor works, and to levy a bank account or vehicle equity you need to find the asset.
 We are a public-records research firm that locates the current employer and reachable assets behind a valid Alaska judgment, usually within twenty-four hours.

 Watch: Alaska Garnishment in Plain Terms